riehlegroup/msadoc/frontend/README.md

 ### `npm test`

+Launches the test runner.
+Unlike in the default CreateReactApp setup, this does not launch the tests in interactive mode.
+Use `npm run test-interactive` if you want to run the tests in interactive mode.

+### `npm run test-interactive`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.